Golden Axe Warrior: Gameplay

+Golden Axe Warrior is a fantasy action-adventure game.
 Players take control of the game's hero, who can be named at the start of a new quest.
 The game features a large overworld with over 200 unique screens and many enemies.
 Players must retrieve each of the game's nine crystals by locating hidden labyrinths.
 Each labyrinth is guarded by monsters and full of puzzles that must be solved in order to reach the boss and retrieve the crystal.
 Throughout the game, players collect various items and abilities that allow access to previously unreachable areas.
 The tenth labyrinth is only accessible after collecting the nine crystals.
 Players must then find the Golden Axe and use it to defeat Death Adder.

 Weapons and armor can be upgraded and several magic abilities can be learned.
 Using magic requires the use of pots which are depleted after every use.
 The game's currency is horns collected from enemies; these horns can be spent in towns throughout the game.
 Hidden areas can be uncovered by chopping down trees with an axe or clearing rocks using Earth magic.